-43. Advanced Mouse Input
+43. Advanced Mouse Input¶

 Learn how to handle mouse input.

-43.1 Mouse Cursor Position
+43.1 Mouse Cursor Position¶

-• When the scene differs from the actual window size (Tutorial 44), you can use Cursor::PosF() to get coordinates as Vec2 type including decimal places
+Pointtype usingCursor::Pos() - When the scene differs from the actual window size (Tutorial 44), you can use

-• Please note that there may be a slight delay compared to the latest mouse cursor position actually visible on screen
+Cursor::Pos()are from the time of the lastSystem::Update()call - Please note that there may be a slight delay compared to the latest mouse cursor position actually visible on screen

 # include <Siv3D.hpp>